×

 3. Keep a Written Record of Your Injury and Symptoms

-Create a journal to document the whole ordeal, right from the moment of the accident.
-This should help you avoid forgetting some critical details about the incident and to make sure your story is consistent.
+Create a journal to document the whole ordeal, right from the moment the injury occurred.
+This should help you avoid forgetting some critical details about the incident and make sure your story is consistent.
+Keep copies of your medical records and any work restrictions, because documentation often matters in a workers’ comp case.

 4. Take Photos and Videos of the Injury if Possible

 If you can, take photos or videos of the injuries you sustained, no matter how minor they might seem.
-This will help to strengthen your case and increase your chances of receiving the maximum compensation.
+This will help to strengthen your case and increase your chances of receiving the benefits you qualify for, even when there are unexpected complications.

 5. File a Workers’ Compensation Claim with the Help of an Attorney